-Although there is no current treatment proven to cure Alzheimer’s disease or dementia, there are promising research results showing a clear connection between diet and brain health.
-Several large scale scientific studies of the Mediterranean Diet, as well as smaller studies on specific foods and spices, point to the important role played by diet in the cause, prevention and management of Alzheimer’s.
+Although there is no current treatment proven to cure Alzheimer’s disease and other dementias, scientific research shows a clear connection between diet and brain health.
+Several large scale studies of the Mediterranean Diet, as well as smaller studies on specific foods and spices, point to the important role played by diet in the cause, prevention and management of Alzheimer’s.
 A healthful diet is now widely acknowledged to boost overall brain health and cognitive function and even potentially delay the onset of dementia symptoms and Alzheimer’s.

 Senior Living Residences is committed to advancing public knowledge about this research in an effort to control the advance of Alzheimer’s disease, rated as the second most feared illness after cancer.